eromano/eromano.github.io/about.md

 ### More Information

-I love to work in Team .
-I have a positive attitude for any circumstances and  accept challenges of both profession and life.
-I like to be updated in my field and as well as good knowledge of other fields.I found the passion that gives sense to work in this field.
-My main interest is to Create and Design quality software
+With a positive attitude for any circumstances, I thrive on challenges in both my professional and social life.
+I like to keep up to date in my field and to maintain a good knowledge of other fields.
+I found that my passion for programming extends to studying it in my spare time.
+I work very well in a team and my main interest is to Create and Design quality software.